 Nonparametric Bayesian Approaches

 Parameterized models have been widely applied to clustering and classification problems for their ease of use, simplicity, and reasonable performance.
 Unfortunately, they require making assumptions about data structure and sometimes generalize poorly.
 Nonparametric methods, on the other hand, do not suffer from these limitations but, due to their complex nature, require inference algorithms to make posterior calculations tractable.
-In this section, a brief overview of one such nonparametric method, Dirichlet process mixtures, is provided.
+In this section, a brief overview of one such nonparametric method, a DPM, is provided.

 Dirichlet Distributions and Dirichlet Processes